-The critical perimeter of the State and the interiors are protected by the antiintrusion subsystem that is strictly connected with the video surveillance TV system.
+The critical perimeter of the State and the interiors are protected by the anti-intrusion subsystem that is strictly integrated with the video surveillance TV system.

-In case of alarm, the signalling is immediately transmitted to the video surveillance subsystem that alerts the operator in watching the interested zone by means of the nearest camera.
+In case of alarm, the signaling is immediately transmitted to the video surveillance subsystem that alerts the operators to watch the interested zone by means of the nearest camera.

-The video surveillance subsystem is also used, in some zones, as anti-intrusion by means of its advanced digital motion detection capabilities.
-In this case the zones that must be controlled are shown on a monitor and proper bordered using a mouse: when a movement takes place in the bordered zone, an alarm signalling is immediately activated.
+The video surveillance subsystem is also used, in some zones, as anti-intrusion subsystem by means of its advanced digital motion detection capabilities.
+In this case, the zones that must be controlled are shown on a monitor and proper bordered using a mouse: when a movement takes place in the bordered zones, an alarm signaling is immediately activated.

-This subsystem is vital not only for normal perimeter but also for public interface perimeter, such as inside S. Peter Basilica and Vatican Museums.
+This subsystem is vital not only for normal perimeter but also for public interface perimeter, such as inside St. Peter Basilica and Vatican Museums.